FluidNumerics/vs-code-slurm-debug/README.md

 ![Alt text](/readme/console_output.png)

+## Python : Attach
+The `Python : Attach` debug task accomplishes the following

+1. Runs the `launch-batch` prelaunch task (which runs `.vscode/launch-batch.sh`).
+This task will create a batch script and submit a batch job with `sbatch`.
+The batch script will activate a conda environment called `vscode` and then start `debugpy` to listen on `0.0.0.0:3000` from a compute node.
+The batch script is configured to hard-set the node that the job will run on ( here it is `rcclive-c260-sm-0`).

+2. Once the batch job starts, the `launch-batch.sh` script will exit to return control back to the vscode attach command

+3. VSCode will attach to the debugpy instance running at `rcclive-c260-sm-0:3000`

 # Things that need to be cleaned up

+## Python : Launch
 - Remove dependency on `null.py` (probably by using attach process instead of of launch process)
 - Get the debugger to actually work, instead of just logging errors to console

+## Python : Attach
+- Make the compute node configurable in the batch script creation process
+- Make the python script to run configurable in the batch script creation process
+- Cancel the Slurm job at the end of a debug session